Karen Shakhnazarov: Political and public activity

 In 1998, Shakhnazarov was appointed a member of the board of the State Committee of the Russian Federation for Cinematography.

 In April 2000, Shakhnazarov signed a letter supporting the policy of the recently elected Russian president Vladimir Putin in Chechnya.

 In 2001, Shakhnazarov was appointed a member of the board of the Ministry of Culture of the Russian Federation.

 From 2006 to 2011, Shakhnazarov was a member of the Civic Chamber of the Russian Federation.
 He was Deputy Chairman of the Commission for Cultural Development and, since 2008, Chairman of the Commission for Culture.

 Since January 2012, Shakhnazarov has been a member of the "People's Headquarters" for the city of Moscow of Russian presidential candidate Vladimir Putin.

-In March 2014, Shakhnazarov supported the annexation of Crimea and signed a letter to Russian President Vladimir Putin in support of the annexation.
+In March 2014, Shakhnazarov supported the annexation of Crimea and signed a letter to Russian president Vladimir Putin in support of the annexation.
 For this he was banned from entering Ukraine.

 In September 2016, Shakhnazarov became a trusted representative of the United Russia party in the 2016 Russian legislative election.

 In January 2018, Shakhnazarov became a trusted representative of Vladimir Putin in the 2018 Russian presidential election.
 Also in 2018, he became a trusted representative of Moscow mayoral candidate Sergey Sobyanin.

 On 15 January 2020, Shakhnazarov was included in the working group for preparing proposals to amend the Constitution of Russia.

 On 24 February 2022, Shakhnazarov publicly supported the Russian invasion of Ukraine.

 On 28 April 2022, on the Russia-1 TV channel, Shakhnazarov threatened critics of the war with mass reprisals:

 These opponents of the letter "Z" must understand that if they expect that they will be spared, no, they will not be spared.
 Everything is getting serious now.
 If anything happens, this means concentration camps, re-education, so to speak, sterilization.

 He later stated that his words were "taken out of context."

 On 10 March 2022, during a broadcast on Russia-1, Shakhnazarov called for an end to the invasion of Ukraine, saying that the situation was at risk of becoming "an absolute humanitarian disaster", and that there is no realistic possibility for the Russian forces to seize Kyiv and other major Ukrainian cities.

-At a meeting of 13 November 2024 with President Putin Shakhnazarov stated that Mosfilm had handed over to the Russian Armed Forces in 2023 28 T-55 tanks, 8 PT-76 tanks, 6 infantry fighting vehicles and 8 tow trucks.
+At a meeting with President Putin on 13 November 2024, Shakhnazarov stated that Mosfilm had handed over to the Russian Armed Forces in 2023 28 T-55 tanks, 8 PT-76 tanks, 6 infantry fighting vehicles and 8 tow trucks.